Maybe the endless office shuffle has you down. The seemingly infinite Excel spreadsheets and busy work just isn’t doing it for you anymore.

 If you’re looking to make a difference in a fast-paced job that changes every day, it’s time to dial-in on becoming a Dispatcher at Fremont Police Department.

 Curious.
 Invested.
 Multi-tasker.
 Composed.
 Good communicator.
-These are just some of the traits it takes to answer and assist with the over 850 calls per day that come into the Fremont Police Communications Center from the City of Fremont and Union City.
+These are just some of the traits it takes to answer and assist with over 850 calls per day that come into the Fremont Police Communications Center from the City of Fremont and Union City.

 If any of the above describes you, read on to explore what your future Police Dispatcher job at FPD could look like.